 Mexico healthcare is steadily improving.
-The country ranked fifty-first on the Legatum Institute’s Health Sub-Index out of 149 countries measured.
+The country ranked fifty-second on the Legatum Prosperity Index 2018 Health Sub-Index out of 149 countries measured.

 Mexico is a leading provider of medical tourism, a term that refers to foreigners who visit a country specifically to receive lower cost medical treatment.
 Since most of the doctors and dentists in Mexico are well trained and experienced, the practice is considered a cost effective alternative for those who require medical attention, but cannot afford it in the U.S. or other countries with high medical costs.

 Instituto Mexicano de Seguro Social (IMSS) provides both Mexican citizens and expats legally residing in Mexico with medical insurance and healthcare services.
 Nearly two-thirds of the country is enrolled in the IMSS healthcare program.
 The service provides complete coverage, including prescriptions.
 Visit the IMSS website to see if you quality for the program.

 An international health insurance plan may also be a good option.
 International plans typically provide the same core benefits as U.S. plans: outpatient/inpatient treatment, emergency room, wellness, doctor visits and prescription drug coverage.
 In addition, most international plans include benefits for emergency evacuations and repatriations.
 Importantly, with most international health insurance plans, if you are accepted into the plan prior to age 65, you will be able to renew your plan indefinitely.
 But if you join a plan after the age of 65, you will be covered only until age 75.